amanzi/amanzi/doc/user_guide/prototype/dispersion_aligned_point_2d/amanzi_dispersion_aligned_point_2d.rst

 .. include:: table_values_centerline.txt

+The analytic data were computed with the AT123DAT software package.
+A difference observed near downstream boundary is due to boundary conditions on which the two models are based.

 .. figure:: figures/plume_transverse_well.png
     :figclass: align-center
     :width: 500 px

     **Concentration transverse to the flow field from plume centerline at x=0.**

+.. include:: table_values_cross_a.txt

 .. figure:: figures/plume_transverse_dnwind.png
     :figclass: align-center
     :width: 500 px

     **Concentration transverse to the flow field from plume centerline at x=424.**

+.. include:: table_values_cross_b.txt

 References